arkadiuszpasek/race-betting-app/README.md

 - what it does: uses stale values when saved
 - what it should do: use stale values and display them to user, but revalidate to present new ones
 - why it does what it does and not what it should do: we use https://my-json-server.typicode.com/hdjfye/bet-api, no need to overload it with unecessary queries for demo app

+#### Hash router
+Used because does generate that many problems when hosting on github pages